 People were warning us not to go to Israel recently due to highly publicized stabbings by Palestinian protesters.
 We went anyway, and had an absolutely fabulous time.
-The only violence we witnessed was looking from the Golan Hights at the shelling happening across the boarder in Syria.
+The only violence we witnessed was looking from the Golan Hights at the shelling happening across the border in Syria.

 Summary: Here Stratfor addresses one of the central myths of 21st century US politics — that the government should provide total security to its citizens, who happily trade away their rights in exchange for this chimera.
 We can free ourselves from these fears!